 Recently, GMFA posted an excellent series of videos of HIV positive men responding to mean dating app messages.
 The videos were a heartwarming, funny, way of tackling HIV stigma, which has a very real impact on the spread of the virus.
 For HIV positive people, though, the challenge doesn’t end with landing a date.
-Today is STI Awareness day and although most people are aware of the existence of STIs, many don’t know how they are passed on, treated or managed.
+Although most people are aware of the existence of STIs, many don’t know how they are passed on, treated or managed.
 This creates unnecessary stigma that can be a real barrier to people with STIs who are perfectly able to have healthy relationships.
 A supporter of SH:24 recently got in touch with us to share his experiences of navigating the world of relationships as an HIV positive person.
 This is his story.

 "I met someone recently.
 Normally people would get really excited at this point, when are we next going out?
 What should we do on our next date?
 But dating with HIV hasn’t got any easier in the three years since my diagnosis and I’m not expecting it to for a while.